oarina/mortgage-calculator/REDME.md

 [Site to go here] This calculator intended to be an estimate of a repayment taking into account the borrowing rate.

+NOTE: It does not take into consideration the differences between rates.

 ***

 Morgage estimators online are provided mostly by the lending institutions themselves.